 You will have a thorough understanding of environmental processes, particularly the impact of land use on freshwater, coastal and marine environments along with the ability to develop an integrated approach to environmental management at HBRC.

 The successful candidate will have:

 The salary range for this role is $100,000-$110,000 per annum, depending on skills and experience.

 All applicants must have existing rights to work in New Zealand.

-To view the job description please visit our website HERE
+To view the job description please click HERE